 We know from the revelations of the past nearly two decades that some of the men who joined the Roman Catholic priesthood were socially and emotionally maladjusted, and used their position of authority to abuse the most vulnerable in their community.
-There are also today a number of priests, often younger ones, who not only subscribe privately to the most odious examples of political extremism but find ways to infuse their parishes with this insidious material, hoping over time to transform the community to which they are assigned.
+There are also today a number of priests, sometimes younger ones, who not only subscribe privately to the most odious examples of political extremism but find ways to infuse their parishes with this insidious material, hoping over time to transform the community to which they are assigned.
 The story of wartime Hungary’s Father András Kun, a member of the Order of Friars Minor, was an extreme example of how a priest wed to Hungary’s fascists, the Arrow-Cross, engaged in widespread physical and sometimes sexual violence against Hungarian Jews and ultimately engaged in mass murder.

 In 1943, Fr.
 Kun either left the Order of Friars Minor or was expelled; according to the late journalist Rezső Szirmai he was expelled.
 And it is worth noting that while there is a lack of clarity on whether he ever held faculties as a priest, he gave homilies and occasionally celebrated weddings in Budapest’s Városmajor Heart of Jesus Parish.
 In 1944, Fr.
 Kun commanded a death squad unit in Budapest.
 Wearing a cassock, a Roman collar, a pistol and a crucifix, Fr.
 Kun personally ordered and oversaw the murder of Jews.
 In many cases, he instructed his men to have the victims line up on the banks of the Danube and would then give the following command to the firing squad: “In the name of Christ–fire!”